Holywell Manor, Oxford: History

 The Manor opened in 1932 and remained a hostel for Balliol's undergraduates until the 1960s, except for during World War II, when it was lent to St Hugh's College.
 It then became a mixed graduate community shared with St Anne's College's female graduates.
 Finally in 1984, after Balliol College had begun accepting women it took its current form as a residence just for Balliol's graduates.
 A supplementary graduate students accommodation block, built on the opposite corner of the road to the Manor on the 'Master's Field', was opened in 1966 and is officially the 'Martin Building' after Leslie Martin, and known jocularly as 'Holywell Minor'.
 In 1986 another block next to this was opened as the 'Dellal Building', named after Balliol Foundation fellow Jack Dellal.
 Between 2000 and 2008 a group of undergraduate resident Staircases have been developed along Jowett Walk.
 In 2019 the Dellal and Martin buildings were demolished to make way for new Balliol accommodation buildings that extend along Jowett Walk and St Cross Road, opposite Holywell Manor.

-The building was significantly extended in 1993 with the construction of the James Fairfax Yard block off the manor's north wing.
+The building was significantly extended in 1993 with the construction of the James Fairfax Yard block off the manor's north wing, designed by Architects Design Partnership (ADP).
 A review of college services led to the decision to close the kitchens and dining room, Manor residents were to use the new facilities at the College Hall, from 2008.
 This reversed a tendency towards the Manor being regarded as a separate college; Balliol is in fact the ninth largest graduate college in the University by post-graduate student members.
 This allowed for internal improvements and facilities, notably an additional common space known as the 'cockpit' or 'lounge', and a gym, which are available for use by all College members.

 Art

 Kenneth Norman Bell began an association between Holywell and the arts which still continues.
 What is now one of the Manor's computer rooms is decorated with murals depicting the tradition of the founding of the College painted by Gilbert Spencer, the brother of Stanley Spencer.
-In addition, the garden contains a fountain by Peter Lyon and a wind sculpture by George Rickey.
+In addition, the garden contains a fountain by Peter Lyon, Icarus by Raymond Petit and a wind sculpture by George Rickey.